Prada’s SS26 Collection Proves Opposites Really Do Attract

 Prada

-The first model marched out in a tailored jumpsuit, its seams slicing along the body with military precision.
+The first model marched out in a tailored jumpsuit, the uniform of docents at Fondazione Prada, with seams slicing along the body with military precision.
 This was Prada’s utilitarian lineage at work, the house that once turned industrial black nylon into a luxury staple now cutting technical twill with couture-level exactness.
-An unexpected touch: A giant pair of dangly, bejeweled earrings hung from the model’s ears, reflecting light in little holographic rainbows and puncturing the uniform severity with a touch of absurdity.
-The second look was another jumpsuit in a particularly soothing shade of piercing sky-blue, paired with scrunched, past-the-elbow black silk gloves.
+An unexpected touch: A giant pair of dangly, bejeweled earrings hung from the model’s ears, the official runway debut of Prada’s fine jewelry line, which launched in 2022.
+They reflected light in little holographic rainbows as they swung, puncturing the uniforms with a touch of playfulness.
+The second look was another jumpsuit in a particularly soothing shade of lavender-blue, paired with Mrs. Prada’s signature scrunched, past-the-elbow silk gloves.
 This dialogue between workwear and eveningwear, between practicality and play, has long been Miuccia’s playground, and Raf amplifies it with his own history of precision minimalism.

 Prada

-The tops were paired with high-waisted skirts spilling in patchworks of midnight lace and waterfall satin, cinched with black ribbons knotted around the waist like afterthoughts.
-It was classic Prada: the intellectual sensuality, the anti-obvious sex appeal, the refusal to deliver conventionally “flattering” shapes (though, for this Millennial, can I just say I'm happy to see some high-waisted silhouettes back on the runway; not all of us are cut for the low-rise micro skirts from sister brand Miu Miu).
+These tops were paired with high-waisted skirts in patchworks of midnight lace and waterfall satin, cinched with black ribbons knotted around the waist like afterthoughts.
+It was classic Prada through a new lens: the intellectual sensuality, the anti-obvious sex appeal, the refusal to deliver conventionally “flattering” shapes (though, for this Millennial, can I just say I'm happy to see some high-waisted silhouettes back on the runway; not all of us are cut out for the low-rise micro skirts from sister brand Miu Miu).

 Prada